-In general, LloydsDirect only collects your information to provide you with our services – to help you order and keep track of your prescriptions and to dispense your prescriptions.
-We take our data protection responsibilities very seriously and will only process your information for clear and lawful purposes.
-We will only process your information where we have a lawful basis for doing so.
+In general, we only collect your information to provide you with our services – to help you order and keep track of your prescriptions and to dispense your prescriptions.
+We take our data protection responsibilities very seriously and will only process your information where we have a lawful basis for doing so.
 This will be the case if:

 You have given us your consent to process the data.

-We need to process the data to perform our contractual obligations or to take steps in order to enter a contract (ie we need certain contact details and details of your prescription in order to provide the service to you).
+We need to process the data to perform our contractual obligations or to take steps to enter a contract (for example, we need certain contact details and details of your prescription in order to provide the service to you).

-We have to process your information to meet our legal obligations as a data controller (ie VAT and tax accounting rules).
+We have to process your information to meet our legal obligations as a data controller (such as VAT and tax accounting rules).

-We collect and process your information for a variety of purposes, but in general to provide the services you request of us.
-These purposes include:
+We collect and process your information for a variety of purposes, but our main purpose is to provide the services you request.
+These include:

 Storing your data in databases so that we can create and maintain your account.